COOL CARS AND THE POWER OF CASH VALUE LIFE INSURANCE

 THE LONG TERM BENEFIT OF CREATING A COOL CARS FOR LIFE STRATEGY

 Very few people are actually taking full advantage of the benefits available with life insurance.
 It has been reported that the top 1% control 22% of all the cash value life insurance in force.
 This doesn’t surprise me.
-The rich get richer and the poor stay poor for a reason.
 I recently heard about a billionaire buying $1.2 million a month in cash value life insurance.
 What do these people with massive amounts of wealth know that most people don’t?

 Cash value life insurance has been around for centuries.
 It dates back to the late 1700’s and policy loans against life insurance have been used by many successful people, including a number of my clients.
 Having access to quick money with a phone call or a few forms can be extremely beneficial.
 Pay back the loan and you have your money available as collateral when you need it again, so you’re not paying 34.5 cents of every after tax dollar you earn to utilize money.

-John Boyd is licensed to sell cars and life insurance in the State of Colorado.
+John Boyd is licensed to sell cars.
 Cash value life insurance guarantees vary by insurance carrier and are based on the claims paying ability of the insurer.
 Dividends paid by a mutual insurance company are not guaranteed.
 Products, product features and riders vary by state.
 Some issuers are not available in all states.

 All material in this article and on this website is for general use with the public and is not intended to provide investment, insurance or tax advice for any individual.
 By using this website for informational purposes you agree that you are responsible for doing your own investigation of the material being presented and Cool Car Guy, Inc., John Boyd, CoolCarGuy.com and Cool Cars For Life will not be held liable for sharing the opinions and/or your personal use of the information being provided here.